jos1977/numerai_statistics/README.md

 ## Dashboard in Numerbay
 The report is now also available in PowerBI Service! (testing phase).
 The report link is availabe at Numerbay and also is integrated into the main page of the website as iFrame solution.
 Go to [Numerbay](https://numerbay.ai/) and check out the excellent work they put into the website.

+The direct link of the latest dashboard available can be found in [this textfile](https://raw.githubusercontent.com/jos1977/numerai_statistics/main/ClassicDashboardLink.txt)

 ## Screenshots
 If you want to have a quick peek on what kind of pages there are available check out this [page](https://github.com/jos1977/numerai_statistics/tree/main/documentation/screenshots.md).